The Power of a Step

-- Copies of The Story of Lola for each student/small group (optional)
+- Copies or links to the The Story of Lola for each student/small group (optional)

-- Tape to hang the flip chart paper on the wall/board
+- If in person, tape to hang the flip chart paper on the wall/board

-- 10 pieces of construction paper to symbolize the “steps” on the floor.
+- If in person, 10 pieces of construction paper to symbolize the “steps” on the floor.

-More than sixty-two million girls around the world are not in school that should be.
+There are millions girls around the world currently not in school.
 This lesson plan aims to raise awareness to the barriers girls can face when trying to access an education.

 Beginning This Exercise:

-- At the start of class, ask the students/participants “Can anyone recall their first real memory of school when they were younger?
+- At the start of class, ask the participants “Can anyone recall their first real memory of school when they were younger?
 What was that like?
 Who was there to support you?
 Why do you think this was an important day for you?"
-The goal is to get the students thinking about their first memory/experience of school and to reflect on this experience.
+The goal is to get the participants thinking about their first memories of school and to reflect on this experience.

-- Share that for many children, especially young girls, the first day of school or even going to school is not promised.
-In fact, for many girls around the world, they will never have a first day of school because there are many barriers preventing them from going to school.
+- Explain that for many children, especially young girls, the first day of school or even going to school is not promised.
+In fact, for many girls around the world, they will never have a 'first day' because there are many barriers preventing them from going to school.

-- Explain that today the group is going to explore what some of those barriers are.
+- Explain that the group will explore some of those barriers.
 Ask students what the term barrier means to them.
-Give learner the opportunity to share their own definitions.
+Give learners the opportunity to share their own definitions.
 Express that one definition of a barrier is “a law, rule, or problem etc. that makes something difficult or impossible."

-- Ask students to think about possible barriers or obstacles that prevent girls from attending school.
+- Ask learners to think about possible barriers or obstacles that prevent girls from attending school.
 Provide a space/opportunity for learners to brainstorm on flip chart paper.
-Go over a few ideas as a group and thank learners for their ideas, suggestions, and participation.
-Or watch the videos provided to develop a list of barriers.
+Go over a few ideas as a group and thank them for their ideas, suggestions, and participation or watch the videos provided to develop a list of barriers.

-- Using students' answers, develop a list of major barriers girls face when accessing an education, including, but not limited to:
+- Using the answers, develop a list of major barriers girls face when accessing an education, including, but not limited to:

 - Social and Cultural Factors